mcontrjr/playground/projects/finance/README.md

 ## Analysis

-Look at your statement records in a time series or a pie chart and toggle the months and categories.
+Look at your statement records in a time series or a pie chart while filtering months and category.
 You can also search your records for keywords in the the description.

 <div style="display: flex; justify-content: center; align-items: center; gap: 20px;">
     <img src="images/line.png" alt="Line Chart" width="250"/>